GaloisInc/daedalus/docs-src/source/tutorial/getting-started.rst

 Our goal now is to provide a DaeDaLus specification for this format, so that we may parse well-formed PPM values into semantic values for further processing in Haskell or C++ (you might imagine we are writing a program to transform images represented in this PPM format.)
-That specification is provided here wholesale;
-don't worry if it doesn't make sense just yet!
-In the next section, we'll break this specification down line-by-line.
+You may notice that this specification does not perform any *validation* of the image data; later, we'll discuss the pros and cons of including validation in parsers, and some strategies for deciding whether or not that is best left to other parts of the application consuming the formatted data.
 Without further ado:

 .. code-block:: DaeDaLus